Konstantinos-Chatzistavrou/Threat-Watch/SECURITY.md

 ## Privacy Policy

 Your privacy is important to us.
-You can find detailed information about how we collect, use, and protect your data in our [Privacy Policy](https://www.threatwatch.com/privacy-policy).
+You can find detailed information about how we collect, use, and protect your data in our [Privacy Policy](https://www.threatwatch.com/privacy-policy). -Under development-

 ## Third-Party Services